a2life/shogi-board/readme.md

 I have not exercised enough use case to fully validate the code.

+Page demo running can be seen  <a href='https://shogishack.net/annex/js-shogi-board.html'>in this link </a>.

 To get started, clone repository and then do